 Parsnips often show up easily available in the grocery store during the fall/winter months, but are available in most stores year round!
-They are full of fiber (specifically soluble fiber) and are a great source of vitamin C (which is great for cold and flu season).
+They are full of fiber (specifically soluble fiber) and are a great source of vitamin C.

 How to buy and store parsnips: